Week One Music Research Reports and Listening Reports Excerpts, 3/23/2020:

 Rakoczy March by Berlioz

 Many parts of the march are full of power.
 Very good use of pizzicato.
-There is a lot of immediate dynamic changes(sub. p or sub. ) Hector Berlioz is a French Romantic composer.
+There is a lot of immediate dynamic changes(sub. p or sub. f ) Hector Berlioz is a French Romantic composer.
 He used Rakoczy March in his La damnation de Faust.
 It was added in 1845.

 Spanish Dance from Swan Lake by Tchaikovsky